-Do you facilitate a team debrief or after-action review?
-When a team continually shares, identifies what did and did not work, plus discovers what to do better in the future – the team gets better.
+Do you facilitate team debriefs or after-action reviews?
+When a team continually shares, identifies what did and did not work, and discovers what to do in the future, the team gets better.

 “Debriefs are a type of work meeting in which teams discuss, interpret, and learn from recent events during which they collaborated.
 In a variety of forms, debriefs are found across a wide range of organizational types and settings.
 Well-conducted debriefs can improve team effectiveness by 25% across a variety of organizations and settings.”